Permits: Specialty Food Products

-- If you want to make a product that you will sell directly to the consumer, you will need to qualify for a DHEC retail food establishment permit, which means that you will need to have a separate kitchen and meet all regulatory requirements.
+- If you want to make a product that you will sell directly to the consumer, you will need to have a separate kitchen and meet all other regulatory requirements to qualify for a DHEC retail food establishment permit.
 You will also need to provide additional information on the processing of the product and may need to meet the requirements of the S.C.
-Department of Agriculture or the S.C.
+Department of Agriculture and/or the S.C.
 Meat & Poultry Inspection Department.

 - Non-cheese dairy products, soft drinks and water products are also regulated by DHEC.
 Call (803) 896-0644 for more information.

 - Shellfish products are regulated by DHEC.
 For more information, call (843) 846-1030.

 - If you want to sell your food product wholesale, to stores, restaurants or other retail vendors, you must meet all requirements for food producers under the S.C.
 Food and Cosmetics Act, which is administered by the S.C.
 Department of Agriculture.

 - If you want to produce a specialty food containing meat or poultry in the ingredients, you must comply with regulations administered by the S.C.
 Meat & Poultry Inspection Department, part of Clemson University’s Livestock, Poultry Health program.

 - If you want to produce and sell a meat or poultry specialty product in other states, you will need to contact the Food Safety and Inspection Service (FSIS) of the U.S. Department of Agriculture.

 - If your product contains alcohol, you will need to contact the Alcohol and Tobacco Tax and Trade Bureau, which is part of the U.S. Department of the Treasury.